citp/privacy-policy-historical/s/se/sea/searchforancestors.com.md

-> *The following text is extracted and transformed from the searchforancestors.com privacy policy that was archived on 2006-06-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060621155535id_/http%3A//www.searchforancestors.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the searchforancestors.com privacy policy that was archived on 2006-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205190046id_/http%3A//www.searchforancestors.com/privacy.html) for the most accurate reproduction.*

 # Privacy statement at Ancestor Search

+  *  Now Largest Online Immigration Collection
+  *  100 major port cites of entry dating from 1820 - 1960
+  *  Images of Passenger Ships